vim/vim/runtime/syntax/testdir/README.txt

 	// TEST_SETUP let g:java_minlines = 5
 	class Test { }

+As an alternative, setup commands can be included in an external Vim script file in the "input/setup" directory.
+This script file must have the same base name as the input file.

+So, the equivalent example configuration using this method would be to create an "input/setup/java.vim" script file with the following lines:

+	let g:java_space_errors = 1
+	let g:java_minlines = 5

+Both inline setup commands and setup scripts may be used at the same time, the script file will be sourced before any TEST_SETUP commands are executed.

 If there is no further setup required, you can now run the tests:

 	make test